 Try These Natural Insomnia Cures

-There are some great natural insomnia cures on the other hand, which not only help you sleep, but actually nourish your body at the same time.
+There are some great natural insomnia cures on the other hand, which not only help you sleep but actually nourish your body at the same time.

 Melatonin appears to be important in helping regulate the internal body clock’s cycle of sleep and wakefulness.
-Other claims that are made for it, include anti-oxidant and free radical scavenging properties and some say it has anti-cancer and anti-ageing effects, but there is no proof for this in humans.
+Other claims that are made for it, include anti-oxidant and free radical scavenging properties and some say it has anti-cancer and anti-aging effects, but there is no proof for this in humans.